'Leaked' Black Friday Ads Aren't Leaked, but You Should Still Read Them

 If you roll your eyes when you hear about a Black Friday "leak," you're not alone.
 When ads for the big shopping day start showing up online, we know it's most likely because the retailers want them there.

 So what's the deal with Black Friday leaks?
 We got the scoop from Ted Potrikus, president and CEO of the Retail Council of New York State.
-He gave us some great insight into how stores are making the most of the hype surrounding holiday sales.
+He gave us great insight into how stores are making the most of the hype surrounding holiday sales.

 Why Retailers Call Them 'Leaks'

 "Part of what retailers have to contend with year after year is the changing dynamics of what makes us excited as consumers," Potrikus explains.
-In the case of Black Friday leaks, it's being "in the know" — finding out what the big doorbusters are going to be before the general public gets their circulars in the mail.
+In the case of Black Friday leaks, it's being "in the know" — finding out what the big doorbusters will be before the general public gets their circulars in the mail.
 And for the hardcore shoppers who head out on Thanksgiving night to score the best deals, having the ability to compare prices early means being better able to plan a schedule and strategy.

-These days, an ad release is seldom done without the retailer's consent, but that wasn't always the case.
+These days, an ad is seldom released without the retailer's consent, but that wasn't always the case.
 In 2007, Walmart threatened several sites with legal action for posting circulars early.
 Now, the retail giant is just as likely to be sending the scans to aggregators itself as a marketing strategy.

-Some Ad Leaks Are Actual Leaks (But Not Many)
+Some Ad Leaks Are Actually Leaks

 Those cases are exceptions to the rule, however, and the vast majority of sale information is provided by the stores themselves.
 "As a retailer, you want to control that message as much as possible," Potrikus explains.
 "If the ad is going to get out there anyway, they might as well release it, and see if they can get people excited about it on their terms."